KEY AREAS OF FOCUS:

 KEY NOTE REMARKS BY SEEMA VERMA AT BETTER MEDICARE ALLIANCE

-This Key Note Address on July 22, 2019 is the latest NEWS on the current state of health insurance and health care delivery in the United States.
-As the head of CMS, Seema Verma is in charge of the largest nation insurer in the country responsible for Medicare, Medicaid and the Obamacare exchanges.
-She sees the challenges of governement-run programs first hand.
+This Key Note Address on July 22, 2019, is the latest NEWS on the current state of health insurance and health care delivery in the United States.
+As the head of CMS, Seema Verma is in charge of the largest national insurer in the country responsible for Medicare, Medicaid, and Obamacare exchanges.
+She sees the challenges of government-run programs first hand.
 These remarks are a road map for Medicare-advantage-for-All.Com and should be a sign to All Americans that this web site and our movement are exactly what we need to get the "Better" health and the "Better" health insurance that we deserve.